2 Bedroom Home in Moline - $59,900

 Moline, IL Investment opportunity now available.
-This 2 bedroom 1 bath home is currently leased for $725 per month with the tenants paying all utilities.
+This 2 bedroom 2 bath home is currently leased for $900 per month with the tenants paying all utilities (long term tenant currently on a month to month lease).
 This property can also be purchased as part of a package with other Dj Props LLC, listings at a reduced price.
-Tenant request buyer and buyer's agent wear a mask while in the property.
 This property is being sold as-is, where-is with no warranties written or implied.
 Buyer and buyers agent to verify all aspects of the Home.
 Please allow 48 hours notice for all showings.

 2 Bedroom Home in Moline - $59,900